 | Changes | ChangeArray |

-Drives Custom Flag values and merge-tag-related profile data. | Only if server-rendered output or client hydration needs it. |
+Drives Custom Flag values. | Only if server-rendered output or client hydration needs it. |

-| Consent state | boolean | undefined |
+| Event consent state | boolean | undefined |

-Controls whether gated events leave a stateful client or server application layer. | Application-defined. |
+Controls whether gated events leave a stateful client or server request client. | Application-defined. |

 The full Profile object can contain traits, audience memberships, location data, and session